Skip to content

 “APF’s vision of using psychological research to promote humanitarian values and address systemic barriers is much needed in this field of psychology.
 Supporting that vision through the role of grant reviewer is one way I can contribute to APF’s efforts to serve marginalized communities, end prejudice & stigma, and prevent violence, however possible.
 Reviewing grant applications with APF allows to me support innovative psychological research that addresses important societal issues.”

-Gurusewak S. Khalsa, MA, PhD, is a licensed counseling psychologist, Associate Professor of Practice at the American University in Cairo, and chair of the APA Committee for Global Psychology.
+Gurusewak S. Khalsa, MA, PhD, is a licensed counseling psychologist, Associate Professor of Practice at the American University in Cairo, and has served as chair of the APA Committee for Global Psychology.
 He has a background in international mental health services and over six years experience providing community-based support for internally displaced and refugee groups in Afghanistan, South Sudan, Egypt, and resettled refugee communities in the US.
 His clinical experience includes integrated mental health care, assessment, supervision, and individual and group outpatient therapy.
 His research interests are focused on cross-cultural applications of mental health treatments and the influence of culture on psychological resilience.

 Sohee Kim, PhD